 SharpConfig

-You can use SharpConfig to read, modify and save configuration files and streams, in either text or binary format.
+SharpConfig is a simple, powerful, and lightweight .NET configuration library.
+You can use it to read, modify and save configuration files and streams, in either text or binary format.

 [General]